- Home

 Your violation did not occur in a commercial vehicle

-If you are eligible, and decide not to attend traffic school your automobile insurance may be adversely affected. - Entering a Not Guilty Plea & Trial Options
+If you are eligible, and decide not to attend traffic school your automobile insurance may be adversely affected. - Correctable Offenses

 -